OMerkel/Alquerque/doc/rules.md

 * **No moving backwards.** Light may never move to a lower-numbered row, Dark may never move to a higher-numbered row.
 Sideways and forwards is fine.
-* **No taking back your last step.** A piece may not step straight back onto the point it came from with its own previous normal move.
-Pick a different step or a different piece.
+* **No taking back the piece's own last step.** By default, a piece may not step straight back onto the point it came from with its own previous normal move.
+This history is tracked separately for every piece and prevents simple move-reversal draw cycles.
+The Options page can allow such inversions.
+Pick a different step or a different piece when they are strictly forbidden.

 A piece that has arrived on the opponent's home row (Light on row 5, Dark on row 1) is stuck there for normal moves — it cannot be moved any more.
 It may